 Search magazine articles, research reports, journal articles, and abstracts published in magazines, newspapers, and scholarly journals.

 Magazines, newspapers, and scholarly journals provide contemporary material that is often on very narrow topics.
 Magazines are written in a more popular style and aimed at a general audience.
 The term “journals” is used for scholarly research publications.
-(Librarians use the term “periodicals” to include both magazines and journals.)
+Librarians use the term “periodicals” to include both magazines and journals.
 Often journals are peer-reviewed, which means that the articles are read by a number of scholars in the field before being approved for publication.
 There are thousands of journals, magazines, and newspapers published annually.
-Instead of leafing through journals, magazines, and newspapers themselves, you can consult a periodical database to find out what articles have appeared on a given topic.
+You can consult online periodical databases to find out what articles have appeared on a given topic.

 Before the Internet, printed indexes listed articles by subject headings.
 Entries included author, title of article, magazine or journal title, volume, issue, and page numbers.
-Given the researching habits of today’s scholars and students, it’s highly likely that your library has incorporated online resources into their collections.
 Produced by the same publishers who once provided print indexes, these online databases are proprietary and you will probably need to go through an authorization procedure in order to use them when you are off-campus.
 Check with your library to find out the procedures you need to follow.

 Full Text Databases

 Not every article ever published is available with full text online.
 Some databases provide indexing only.
 However, even those services can be useful.
 If you have enough time, you can look first in your own library to see if the articles are available and then ask about the possibility of using interlibrary loan services to obtain the articles.
 (Students and faculty are not charged to use the library’s interlibrary loan services.)